ccmpbll/printspy/README.md

 ### Smart plugs

 OctoPrint printers with the Tasmota or PSU Control plugin installed get power control automatically — nothing to configure.
-For everything else (PrusaLink, Klipper, or an OctoPrint printer without the plugin), add a Tasmota device directly under Settings → Smart Plugs and assign it to a printer.
+For everything else (PrusaLink or an OctoPrint printer without the plugin), add a Tasmota device directly under Settings → Smart Plugs and assign it to a printer.
 Plugs are managed independently of printers, so deleting a printer unassigns its plug instead of deleting it.

 Each plug can use either connection mode:
 - **Direct HTTP** (default) — polled over the network on each printer's own poll interval, no extra setup